 For preppers in the city, or the suburbs, who like a laugh.

 This podcast offers solid, practical advice delivered with a sense of humor.
-Many of the topics are geared towards urban preppers, but the rural prepper will find the occasional podcast that applies to their situation too, like the recent episode “Off-Grid Solar System Fundamentals for a Bug-Out Location.”
+Many topics are geared towards urban preppers, but the rural prepper will find the occasional podcast that applies to their situation too, like the recent episode “Off-Grid Solar System Fundamentals for a Bug-Out Location.”

 I also appreciate how specific Eric’s guests are.
 For dog related podcasts he has Jill Powell of Remanent Canine 360, for financial episodes he has Joshua Sheats of Radical personal finance, and the list goes on and on.